flbuddymooreiv/pbp-helloworld/README.md

-This is a "hello world" for the Python-Bottle-PostgreSQL (PBP) design pattern.
+This is a "hello world" for the Python-Bottle-PostgreSQL (**PBP**) design pattern.

-This is not a globally scaleable distributed next-best-thing This is just an evolving reference implementation of an architecture that avoids cultural lock-in (Django, RoR, meteor, etc.).
+This is not a globally scaleable distributed next-best-thing...
+Yet.

+This is just an evolving reference implementation of an architecture that avoids cultural lock-in (Django, RoR, meteor, etc.).

-Features:
+## Features:

-    Small
+* Small
-    Scaleable
+* Scaleable
-    Mature libraries
+* Mature dependencies
-    Portable
+* Portable
-    Multi-Threaded
+* Multi-Threaded
-    Long Poll Push Notifications
+* Long Poll Push Notifications

-TODO/Known Issues:
+## TODO/Known Issues:

-    Replicate the model client-side for more sensible client behavior Make the web interface asynchronous with uwsgi wait_fd_read Make the database interface asynchronous/scale better:
+* Replicate the model client-side for more sensible client behavior
+* Make the web interface asynchronous with uwsgi wait_fd_read
+* Make the database interface asynchronous/scale better:
     * Use fewer database connections and mux them similar to the way the browser muxes one connection for its notify channel to the server

 This configuration is most strongly tested on Debian 8.
 It is highly recommended that be the distribution to use.

-Install:
+## Install Dependencies:

     sudo apt-get update
     sudo apt-get install git
     sudo apt-get install postgresql